Bill de Blasio: Early life, family and education

 Bill de Blasio was born Warren Wilhelm Jr. on May 8, 1961.
 While he did not grow up in New York City, his parents drove from their home in Norwalk, Connecticut, to Manhattan's Doctors Hospital for his birth.
 He is the third son of Warren Wilhelm (1917–1979) and Maria Angela (1917–2007).
 He changed his name to Warren de Blasio-Wilhelm in 1983 and to Bill de Blasio in 2001 to honor his maternal family and to reflect his alienation from his father.
-De Blasio has two older brothers, Steven and Donald.
+He has two older brothers, Steven and Donald.
 His mother was of Italian heritage, and his father was of German, English, French, and Scots-Irish ancestry.
-His paternal grandparents were Donald Wilhelm, of Ohio, and Nina (née Warren), of Iowa.
+His paternal grandparents were Donald Wilhelm of Ohio, and Nina (née Warren) from Iowa.
 His maternal grandfather, Giovanni, was from Sant'Agata de' Goti, Campania, and his grandmother, Anna (née Briganti), was from Grassano, Basilicata.
 His paternal uncle, Donald George Wilhelm Jr., worked for the Central Intelligence Agency in Iran and ghostwrote the memoir of Mohammad Reza Pahlavi, the last shah of Iran.

 His mother, Maria de Blasio, attended Smith College, served in the U.S. Office of War Information during World War II and authored The Other Italy: The Italian Resistance in World War II (1988).
-His father, a Yale University graduate, worked as a contributing editor at Time magazine.
+His father, a Yale University graduate, worked as a contributing editor at Time.
 In 1942, he enlisted in the U.S. Army during World War II.
 During the 82-day Battle of Okinawa, a grenade detonated below his left foot, and his leg was later amputated below the knee.
 After receiving a Purple Heart, he married Maria in 1945, and became a budget analyst for the federal government.
 During the 1950s, at the height of the Red Scare, both Maria and Warren were accused of having a "sympathetic interest in Communism".
 The family moved to Connecticut; Warren was chief international economist for Texaco and Maria worked in public relations at the Italian consulate.